 1) What is paid family leave?

 Under a new state law, working New Yorkers will be able to take time off to care for a loved one while still receiving a portion of their salary and without worrying about whether they will lose their jobs.
-New York’s Paid Family Leave program will be one of the strongest in the country.
+New York’s Paid Family Leave program is one of the strongest in the country.

 2) When does the program begin?